-We are delighted that our successful 2018 Schoolroom in a Care Home pilot project is being extended to more care homes and schools in 2019, under the name School Ties.
+Our successful 2018 Schoolroom in a Care Home pilot project was extended to more care homes and schools in 2019-2020, under the name School Ties.
 Please contact us if you are a school or care home interested in taking part.

 Independent Arts (IA) are behind an ambitious new project, School Ties, that aims to put the Isle of Wight at the forefront of intergenerational care by introducing school rooms in care homes.